ysharplanguage/FastJsonParser/README.md

 \#4 :

             var typed = new JsonParser().Parse<Data>(input); // (Data typed = ...)

+            // Cache the JsonPathSelection and its lambdas compiled on-demand (at run-time)
+            // by the evaluator.
-            scope = typed.ToJsonPath(evaluator); // (Extension method)
+            scope = new JsonPathSelection(typed, evaluator);

-            nodes = scope.SelectNodes("$.store.book[?(@.title == \"The Lord of the Rings\")].price");
+            nodes = scope.SelectNodes("$.store.book[?(@.author == \"The Lord of the Rings\")].price");

             System.Diagnostics.Debug.Assert
             (
                 nodes != null &&
                 nodes.Length == 1 &&
                 nodes[0].Value is decimal &&
-                (decimal)nodes[0].Value == 22.99m
+                nodes.ArrayOf(default(decimal))[0] == 22.99m
             );

-The purpose of this "evaluator", passed here as an optional argument to the [ToJsonPath(...)](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L54) extension method, is for the [JsonPathSelection](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L46)::[SelectNodes(...)](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L51) method afterwards to be able to compile on-demand whatever lambda expression delegates are required to implement [JSONPath expressions for member selectors or filter predicates](http://goessner.net/articles/JsonPath/#e2), such as
+The purpose of this "evaluator", passed here as an optional argument to the CTOR method, is for the SELECT method afterwards to be able to compile on-demand whatever lambda expression delegates are required to implement [JSONPath expressions for member selectors or filter predicates](http://goessner.net/articles/JsonPath/#e2), such as

     ?(@.title == \"The Lord of the Rings\")

 above.

-In this same example, the lambda expression delegate which is compiled by the evaluator (and then cached into the "scope" [JsonPathSelection](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L46)) is of type:
+In this same example, the lambda expression delegate which is compiled by the evaluator (and then cached into the "scope" SELECT is of type:

     Func<string, Book, string, object>